bdiaz12/Restaurant-Reservation-Main/README.md

 > The software is used only by restaurant personnel when a customer calls to request a reservation.

-You can find the live application here: https://restaurant-reservation-frontend-ebwe.onrender.com/

 ##### Request and Response Format